 There’s a CFO crisis in the global economy.
 According to a 2015 study published by KPMG, 2/3 of surveyed CEOs believe that CFOs will increase in their significance over the next three years (which, incidentally, they have).
 Yet, 1/3 of those CEOs feel that their CFO is not up to the challenge.
-Now, this might not sound like news- CEOs putting pressure on CFOs is certainly not an unprecedented 21st century phenomenon- but it’s not just the CEOs of the world demanding more of Chief Financial Officers.
+Now, this might not sound like news- CEOs putting pressure on CFOs is certainly not an unprecedented 21st-century phenomenon- but it’s not just the CEOs of the world demanding more of Chief Financial Officers.
 It’s everyone.

 Why?
 Because companies who don’t lean on their CFOs fall flat.

 Growth and longevity for businesses demand greater financial risk.
 The marketplace is much more volatile, and technology has globalized every industry out there, which deepens, expands, and complicates market niches and competition.
 The entrance of advanced technology, among other factors, has created a need for what KPMG has coined, “the Renaissance CFO.”

-President and CFO Search Practice Managing Partner of Cowen Partners Executive Search, Shawn Cole, stated, “there is an evolution taking place.
+“There is an evolution taking place.
 While CFOs with ERP experience have been in demand for a long time, ERP experience is now a prerequisite, not unlike an accounting or finance degree.
-Many of the CFOs we are placing are inheriting ERP selection and implementation initiatives at their new companies as part of their company’s data automation, analytics, and forecasting goals.”
+Many of the CFOs we are placing are inheriting ERP selection and implementation initiatives at their new companies as part of their company’s data automation, analytics, and forecasting goals.”Shawn Cole, President and CFO Search Practice Managing Partner of Cowen Partners Executive Search

 Additionally, CEOs need CFOs that understand the global, changing market.
-They want CFOs that can use their understanding of emerging markets and new industry players to adapt and modify company strategy at a moment’s notice.
-Flexibility, creativity, and craftiness are three of the most in-demand soft skillsets to bring to a CFO role in 2020.
+They want CFOs who can use their understanding of emerging markets and new industry players to adapt and modify company strategy at a moment’s notice.
+Flexibility, creativity, and craftiness are three of the most in-demand soft skillsets to bring to a CFO role in 2022.
 Albeit a far cry from the isolated financial expertise of traditional CFOs, these abilities are crucial when it comes to crisis management and successful growth strategy.
 You can have decades of diverse financial management experience and get nowhere near a CFO office in today’s economic climate because it won’t mean anything without the ability to modify it in the face of new competitors.

 CFOs face the enormous task of acting as a bridge between daily operations, long-term strategy, and financial goals.
 The role of a CFO is no longer about signing off on expenses and monitoring budgetary concerns.
 Rather, the modern CFO has to: